bhandari128/predict2017/README.md

 Then, the app will display a prediction for 2017.

-Steps to start development on this app are listed below:
+I should follow some steps to start development on this app:

 - Download this OVA file:
 - https://drive.google.com/open?id=0Bx3iDDAtxxI4WWFpemh2ZjViVkk